tassosho/mimic2/README.md

 It's important to keep this plot as normally distributed as possible so that the model has enough data to produce a natural speech rate.
 If this char is off balance, you may get weird speech rate during voice generation.

-Below is an example of a lousy distribution for the number of samples.
+Below is an example of a bad distribution for the number of samples.
 This distribution will generate sequences in the 25 - 100 character lengths well, but anything past that will have bad quality.
 In this example, you may experience a speed up in speech rate as the model try to squish 150 characters in 3 seconds.

 ![badnumsamp](example_visuals/bad_num_samples.png)